-Syndicators looking to raise capital from investors in Wisconsin should be aware of the Wisconsin’s Blue Sky Laws.
-These laws regulate the securities industry within the state and understanding the basics of Wisconsin‘s blue sky laws will help you make smart business decisions about how you put together an offer and protect yourself from potential legal trouble.
+Wisconsin Blue Sky Laws are critical to be aware of for syndicators looking to raise capital from investors in Wisconsin.
+These laws regulate the securities industry within the state.
+Understanding the basics of Wisconsin‘s blue sky laws will help you make smart business decisions about how you put together an offer and protect yourself from potential legal trouble.

 Filing fee – Fixed